deislabs/bindle/docs/invoice-spec.md

 By default, if no condition is provided, an item is a member of the "global" group, and is required.

 - `memberOf`: A list of groups that this parcel is a member of.
-When a `memberOf` clause is present, the parcel is removed from the default global group and placed into _just_ the groups listed in the `memberOf` clause. `memberOf = []` indicates that this parcel is a member of no groups (including the global group).
-It is an error if a parcel references a group that is undefined in the `[[group]]` list.
+When a `memberOf` clause is present, the parcel is removed from the default global group and placed into _just_ the groups listed in the `memberOf` clause.
+  - If `memberOf` is not present, or `memberOf = []`, the parcel is a member of the "global" group.
+  - It is an error if a parcel references a group that is undefined in the `[[group]]` list.
 (OPTIONAL)
+  - In Bindle, it is impossible for a parcel to be a member of no groups.
 - `requires`: A list of other groups that must be satisfied if this parcel is installed.
 This has the effect of setting `require = true` on a group.
 (OPTIONAL)

 Example: